tomaseshithari/vitamin-a-guide/README.md

 ## Deficiency Symptoms

-*(This section will describe symptoms and signs of Vitamin A deficiency, such as night blindness, xerophthalmia, skin changes, and increased infection risk.)*
+*(This section will describe symptoms and signs of of Vitamin A deficiency, such as night blindness, xerophthalmia, skin changes, and increased infection risk.)*

 ## Supplementation Risks

-*(This section will discuss the risks associated with excessive Vitamin A intake, including acute and chronic toxicity symptoms.)*
+*(Supplementation risks are detailed in a separate file: **[supplementation-risks.md](./supplementation-risks.md)**.*)

 ---